Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 The full code is available in the file ``src/kernels/matmul_m_n_k.cpp``.

-4.2.2 Verification of the GEMM kernel using a reference implementation
+4.2.2 Verification of the GEMM kernel with lda=M, ldb=K, ldc=M
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This task requires us to verify the correctness of our ``matmul_m_n_k`` kernel by comparing to a reference implementation for 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], and lda=M, ldb=K, ldc=M.